Zeyu-Ziyi/Privacy-Preserving-Online-Ebook-Sale-Platform-front-end/README.md

 3.  **Configure Environment Variables**

-    You need to create a `.env` file to store sensitive information like your Stripe public key.
+    You need to create a `.env` file to store sensitive information like Stripe public key.
     ```
     VITE_STRIPE_PUBLIC_KEY=pk_test_...
     ```